ndiego/icon-block/readme.txt

 = Wait, where are all the icons? =

 Currently, the Icon Block does not include its own library of icons for users to choose from.
 If that's what you are looking for, my apologies.
-The there are many other icon blocks out there that do have this functionality.
+The there are many other icon blocks out there that have this functionality.

 Instead, this plugin allows you to render **any** SVG-based icon by simply copy/pasting the code into the icon textarea!
 See the screenshots for reference.
 This give you complete flexibility and allows you to use practically any icon you want.
 A great source for free SVG icons is Google's Material Icons project.